-- Confirm the pregnancy and its location An ultrasound will confirm the presence of an embryo that has developed inside the uterus.
+- Confirm the pregnancy and its location- An ultrasound will confirm the presence of an embryo that has developed inside the uterus.
 Sometimes the embryo can develop inside the fallopian tube (ectopic pregnancy), and this would be important to diagnose. - Determine the baby's gestational age Knowing the baby's age can help your health care provider determine your due date and track various milestones throughout your pregnancy. - Confirm the number of babies If your healthcare provider suspects a multiple pregnancy, an ultrasound might be done to confirm the number of babies in the uterus. - Study the placenta and amniotic fluid levels-The placenta supplies your baby with important nutrients and oxygen-rich blood.
 Any complications with your placenta will require monitoring.
 An ultrasound will also help measure the fluid that surrounds your baby and make sure there is not too much or too little fluid. - Identify fetal anomalies Ultrasound can help detect birth defects. - Monitor the growth of baby An ultrasound will track the rate your baby is growing and identify your baby's heart rate, movement and breathing. - Identify a possible loss Ultrasound may determine the cause of complications, bleeding, pain or a possible loss of the pregnancy. - Determine fetal position before delivery You may require a C-section or other intervention if your baby is not in the optimal position for a vaginal delivery.

 While there are many benefits to having fetal ultrasound, it is important to realize that technology has limitations.
-Not all birth defects may be identified during a fetal ultrasound.
+The sensitivity of ultrasound evaluation for the identification of major abnormalities has been reported to be up to 84%.
+There are inherent limitations of this modality in finding some fetal birth defects or aneuploidy.
 A "normal" ultrasound does not guarantee a "normal" baby.